-In this video, IntimateRose.com’s Dr. Amanda Olson, certified pelvic floor rehabilitation therapist, discusses the Intimate Rose Pelvic Wand’s uses, dimensions, and the indications and contraindications for using a pelvic therapy wand from a clinician’s perspective.
-Dr. Olson designed the wand specifically to be covered in medical-grade silicone to make it more comfortable for patients to insert and remove.
+In this video, IntimateRose.com’s Dr. Amanda Olson, certified pelvic floor rehabilitation therapist, discusses the uses, dimensions, indications and contraindications of Intimate Rose’s unique and patented Pelvic Wand, from a clinician’s perspective.
+Dr. Olson designed our exclusively patented wand to be covered in medical-grade silicone to make it more comfortable for patients to insert and remove.
 The result is also a more pleasant and approachable-looking tool that can help put patients at ease.

 Each end of the wand is designed to be used either rectally or vaginally, with the slim diameter end being about the size of a pinkie finger.
 Meanwhile, the larger, tapered end has extra silicone on the blunt tip to provide a buffer for sensitive patients.
 The different dimensions on the curvatures of the wand enable it to be used on harder-to-reach muscle groups within the pelvic floor and also to be used with more comfort in both the supine and side-lying positions, which are sometimes more well-tolerated by patients.